delaneyj/datastar/backends/go/site/static/md/docs/batteries_included.md

 ## Actions

-Actions are helper functions that are made avaiable during a data-\* attribute evaluation.
+Actions are helper functions that are made available during a data-\* attribute evaluation.
 They are a way to do more complex operations without having to write a lot of javascript.
 Here are a few of the most common actions.
 They are prefixed with `$$` to avoid any conflicts with other attributes.

 ### `$$setAll`